Paraguay expedition: President Buchanan's complaints

 The honor, as well as the interest of the United States, concluded Buchanan, demanded satisfaction.
 In his first annual message to Congress (8 December 1857) he said he would make a demand for redress, "in a firm but conciliatory manner", but backed up by force if necessary.

-On 2 June 1858 a joint resolution of Congress authorized the President to obtain satisfaction, using force if necessary."
+On 2 June 1858 a joint resolution of Congress authorized the President to obtain satisfaction, using force if necessary.

 The antecedents

 The adventures of Edward A. Hopkins

-Edward Anthony Hopkins was an adventurer who caused trouble with the government of Paraguay.
+Edward Augustus Hopkins was an adventurer who caused trouble with the government of Paraguay.
 As will appear, insofar as a single person could be to blame for the Paraguayan debacle, that person was Hopkins.